shekhar-sharma/DataScience/Groups/Group_ID_32/package/fourier_transform/README.md

 This file contains the analysis and description of the core concepts of Feature extraction particularly Fourier Transform.
 ## Fourier_Transform.py:
 This file contains the implementation of Fourier Transform on any English alphabet.
+## test.py:
+This file contains the sample code to use the above module.